-+16384 Launch with Alt-Ctrl + Keystroke

-+32768 Launch with Alt-Ctrl-Shift + Keystroke

-The above setting for MyTKeys0000 is for the Delete Key (with Ctrl and the Alt key pressed) to launch the Key EXE below (for Key0078).
++16384 Launch with Alt-Ctrl + Keystroke +32768 Launch with Alt-Ctrl-Shift + to launch the Key EXE below (for Key0078).
 The utility will force Windows to restart, so Ctrl-Alt-Delete on the keyboard will result in a warm reboot.
 When the Logon Utilities are enabled in Windows 2000 / XP, a Ctrl-Alt-Del will perform the same result as if done on a physical keyboard, e.g. show a dialog in the secure WinLogon desktop.
-In Windows Vista, a separate set of buttons will be displayed on the user desktop, allowing similar functionality to the WinLogon options shown if a Ctrl-Alt-Del 575 is performed by a physical keyboard (the GINA interface has been dropped by Microsoft in Windows Vista, so transferring to the secure WinLogon desktop does not occur).
+In Windows Vista/7, a separate set of buttons will be displayed on the user desktop, allowing similar functionality to the WinLogon options shown if a Ctrl-Alt-Del is performed by a physical keyboard (the GINA interface has been dropped by Microsoft in Windows Vista/7, so transferring to the secure WinLogon desktop does not occur).
 Options include: Lock Workstation/Switch User, Log Off, Restart, Shutdown, and the Task Manager.